SofaComplianceRobotics/docs-support/docs/Users/EmioLabs/emio-labs-user-manual.md

 <img className="centered" src={emio_labs_empty} width="70%" alt="how to get a link to a zip archive on GitHub"/>
 <figcaption>Getting a link to a zip archive on GitHub.</figcaption>

 Then click on the **Add** button to add the lab to the list of available labs for Emio Labs.
-This will copy the folder from the input into the `path/to/home/emio-labs/version/assets/labs` folder.
+This will copy or download the folder from the input into the `path/to/home/emio-labs/version/assets/labs` folder.

 By default, the lab will be checked and added to the application.
-If you want to remove it to the Emio Labs app, click on the checkbox.

 ### Resetting the Labs
-You can reset the labs content by opening the **Reset Labs** window by clicking the **Labs>Reset Labs**.
+You can reset or delete labs by opening the **Reset Labs** window by clicking the **Labs>Reset Labs**.
 Resetting a lab means copying back the original content of the labs into the `path/to/home/emio-labs/version/assets/labs` folder.
 This way, if you made changes to the labs material, you can easily come back to the initial state.

 In the window, either select the labs you want to reset and click the **Reset Selected** button or simply click the **Reset All** button to reset all the labs.